gazayas/hexaflare/README.md

 However, this was really fun project to work on, and it was so cool to have an idea and make it a reality, so I want to keep it up on GitHub so the code doesn't get completely lost.

-If you're interested, check out the steps I went through to develop Hexaflare in [this article]()!
+If you're interested, check out the steps I went through to develop Hexaflare in [this article](https://dev.to/gazayas/hexaflare-exploring-data-structures-1ond).